 Grand Challenges Research: New Faculty Opportunities

-From Provost Karen Hanson: I invite faculty to participate in a new set of research opportunities aimed at addressing the critical challenges facing Minnesota and the world.
+From Provost Karen Hanson: I invite faculty to participate in a new set of research opportunities for 2017 aimed at addressing the critical challenges facing Minnesota and the world.

 These opportunities follow an initial phase of Grand Challenges research investments totaling $3.6 million, with grants awarded this past fall to 29 teams of faculty from across the Twin Cities campus.
 The second phase of the Provost’s Grand Challenge Research Initiative will include both a competitive call for proposals from interdisciplinary teams (pre-proposals due March 20) and a call for nominations for participation in a Grand Challenges Research Scholar collaborative for an extended period of interdisciplinary engagement (due March 1).
 The two opportunities have been shaped through extensive campus-wide consultation.